-Finally, we got to the most important questions here: how to become a customer-centric selling company?
+Finally, we got to the most important set of questions here: how to become a customer-centric company?
 What exactly should a brand do?
+Should you provide more in-person events to close deals faster?
 Which actions to take?
 To answer these, we decided to break it down into 7 simple steps.

 1. Ask relevant questions instead of offering your opinion

 When you imagine a B2B salesperson, you most probably see a slick-haired, smooth-talking man.
 Someone who is just running his mouth without listening to a customer.

 While persistence may be a good trait, salespeople shouldn’t treat prospect calls as a chance to force their opinion on someone else.
 Instead, they should ask relevant questions, give time to respond and listen to clients carefully.

 Empathy and curiosity help connect with customers on a much deeper level.
 No surprise that 82% of top-performing salespeople scored extremely high levels of curiosity.